 With our three week addition of Mexico, we had to reduce our time in Belize.
 Compared with its neighbours, Belize also happens to be expensive, so we decided to only stay a week.
 Many people head to the islands of Ambergris Caye and Caye Caulker or south to Placencia, Hopkins and other coastal villages.
 Given we had spent three months in the Caribbean, we chose to explore the interior of Belize instead, spending two nights each in Bermudian Landing and the capital Belmopan, and three nights in San Ignacio.

 Bermudian Landing is about 1 1/2 hours north-west of Belize City.
 The wide-spread village got its name from the days when the Belize river was the only way to travel inland.
-We found the timetable and bus stop location information on the Howler Monkey Resort website to be still correct (even though from 2010).
-Bus fares are BZD3 per person.
+These days, you can take a bus from Belize City.

 We had chosen to go to Bermudian Landing to get up close and personal with Black Howler Monkeys.
 The Community Baboon Sanctuary (CBS) – the locals used to call the howlers baboons – is a voluntary association of local landowners who have pledged to retain habitat along the Belize River and their property borders so that the monkeys can thrive.
 The project started in the 1980s, and the monkeys have recovered from only a few hundred to several thousand now.
 We stayed at the Nature Resort which shares the driveway with the CBS visitor centre.
 While nowhere advertised on its website, the Nature Resort offers tours (for example, an evening canoe tour to spot crocodiles for USD60 per person, a morning canoe tour for USD30 per person and a brief dusk walk to spot howler monkeys).
 We did the morning tour.
 While nice to travel quietly along the river, we would not do it again, purely for the fact that it started too late (at 0800h).
 You are exposed to full sunlight for 2 1/2 hours (we went straight to bed after the tour as it was too much for us despite drinking lots of water and wearing hats).
 It is also too hot for most animals by that time, so we only saw a group of howler monkeys right at the beginning, a few birds and insects, but no crocodiles or other animals.
 A start at dawn (between 0500h and 0530h) that finishes just before breakfast would make more sense (in our opinion).
 So if you do it, it may be worth asking for an earlier start.